iiasa/CWatM/docu/sourcecode.rst

 Source code on Github
 =====================

-| The source code of CWATM is freely available under the GNU General Public License.
+| The source code of CWatM is freely available under the GNU General Public License.
 | Please see its :ref:`rst_terms`

-   `Source code on Github repository of CWATM <https://github.com/CWatM/CWatM>`_
+   `Source code on Github repository of CWatM <https://github.com/CWatM/CWatM>`_

 | Please use the actual Python 3.7 version
 | From 2019 we are not maintaining the Python 2.7 version